Search

 Grosvenor West Building was opened in 1881 and also contains the Holden Gallery, a public gallery situated at the heart of the building, which has functioned as a gallery since the building was extended in 1898,

-Our design brief includes preparing a ‘life cycle’ project refurbishment that involves fabric repair to the exterior brick and stonework and the roof and rooflights, as well as adding secondary glazing to improve the insulation properties of the 141-year-old building.
+Our design brief included preparing a ‘life cycle’ project refurbishment that involves fabric repair to the exterior brick and stonework and the roof and rooflights, as well as adding secondary glazing to improve the insulation properties of the 141-year-old building.

 Manchester School of Art was designed by George Tunstal Redmayne with the later rear addition by Joseph Gibbons Sankey.
 The School of Art has hosted notable names such as Walter Crane, Sylvia Pankhurst, Adolph Valette and LS Lowry.